LalithShiyam/AQuaPi/README.md

 # AQuaPi

-AQuaPi: Absolute Quantification Pipeline, is a fully-automated computational framework, for non-invasively measuring cerebral metabolic rates of glucose using the data from a fully-integrated PET/MR.
+AQuaPi: Absolute Quantification Pipeline, is a fully-automated computational framework, for non-invasively measuring cerebral metabolic rates of glucose using the synergistic data from a fully-integrated PET/MR.

 Abilities: